UVADS/ds5110/03_dataframes/reading.md

 Chapter 4: Spark SQL and DataFrames: Introduction to Built-In Data Sources

-Optional Reading on SQL Spark, DataFrames, and RDDs to solidify understandingLinks to an external site.
+Optional [Reading](https://towardsdatascience.com/sql-at-scale-with-apache-spark-sql-and-dataframes-concepts-architecture-and-examples-c567853a702f) on SQL Spark, DataFrames, and RDDs to solidify understanding